How to Secure Nginx with Let’s Encrypt on Ubuntu 26.04, 24.04 and 22.04

 sudo rm -rf /var/log/letsencrypt

-If this Nginx host is still staying online for other work, keep the certificate directories you still need and only remove the specific site config you are retiring.
+If this Nginx host will continue serving other sites, keep the certificate directories those sites still need and only remove the specific site config you are retiring.

 Conclusion